thedannyguy/capstone-project-for-arvato-financial-service/README.md

 # File descriptions

 Arvato Project Workbook (2).ipynb: contains all the codes required in performing the three major steps

+website for my blog post.docx: contains the website address of my blog post in medium.com

 arvato project report.docx:  a word document files containing description of the iterative steps i took to accomplish the 3 major steps